SAGAR-KUMAR439/Music_Generation/README.md

 * Generating a new MIDI file
 * Loading and verifying the generated MIDI output

-The project was developed as part of **Task 3 — Music Generation** of the CodeAlpha AI Internship.
+The project was developed as part of **Task 3 — Music Generation** of the AI Internship.

 ---